NKalavros/cBioportal-Queries/README.md

 # cBioportal-Queries
-Query the cBioportal datasets through the cgdsr package in order to return mutation frequencies, CNA frequencies and z-score alteration frequencies for the queried studies
+Query the cBioportal datasets through the cgdsr package in order to return mutation frequencies, CNA frequencies and z-score alteration frequencies for the queried studies.
+The queried studies include all studies for which cBioportal contains datasets, except the TCGA PanCancer Atlas ones.
+It must be noted that some studies share samples (e.g. THCA published and THCA provisional).